Ryan82924/Repository/README.md

 For Simon Service I felt like I learned a lot about working between the front and the backend.
 Once again the syntax errors and the debugging took a lot of time for me.
 I also felt like I learned a lot more about async code and await.
 Which was something that I was a little confused about before but I felt like I got a better hold of during this process.
 I also felt like I learned a bit about debugging code and writing better JS/react since this section was almost entirely made of JS.

 For the Database I felt like I learned a lot from it, particularly about how to establish the database connection with the service and how websites interact with a database to store information.
 I also felt like I learned a lot about how the importance of directly affecting objects vs making copies.
 I often unintentionally made copies and the database would not receive the updates if I updated the copies.

+For the Websocket I learned a lot about how the websocket instances work and how to implement them in the website.
+I learned a lot about using the development environment to examine data actively in the website.
+(I needed to do this to see if the WS was working.)
+I also learned a lot about debugging and stepping through code as I needed to debug the WS quite a bit to get it to work.
+This was defintely the most complex deliverable for me as there were a lot of steps, especially in getting the WS set up and getting it to connect.
 -->